FN MAG: FN production variants

 The vehicle-mounted variant of the MAG lacks a stock, bipod, carry handle, pistol grip, ejection port dust cover and a mount for optical sights.
 It does, however, have a new closed-type gas regulator.
 Depending on the weapon's employment, the machine gun can also be fitted with an extended charging handle linkage, standard trigger group (with a pistol grip), or a specialized trigger assembly with an electrically fired trigger.

 The pintle-mounted aircraft model is fed from either the right- or left-hand side exclusively with the M13 belt.
 Thus configured, weapons typically lack standard iron sights and are equipped with electrically powered triggers.

+TACTICAL

+A modernisation unveiled in 2026 sold either integrated with new-build weapon orders or as a Long Rail Conversion Kit that allows unit armourers to convert existing in-service weapons in minutes using basic tools.

+It features a long monolithic top rail, side-click & auto-lock feed cover, articulated carrying handle and adjustable tactical buttstock.